 Spending is the act of using your money to buy something whose value is likely to depreciate over time and has no return value such as going out for dinner, vacations etc. Investing, on the other hand, is the act of spending money on tangible assets such as a house, a business etc. Nonetheless, frugal living doesn’t mean you should overlook spending, after all, its part of life.

-4. Shopping quality
+4. Shopping quality for a frugal life

 Frugal living is all about saving, however, don’t choose cheap over quality since you might end up spending more on cheap items compared to what you would have spent on a quality item.
 For instance, a pair of shoes selling at $20 seems like a great deal, but they are not worth your money if you need to replace them after every four months.